Mikaburrie/txrx-chip-project/README.md

 [Wireless robot controller](https://youtu.be/JEVDt-vkEO8)

 The image below shows an example setup for a transmitter and receiver pair.
-The particular chips used in this image are the FS1000A (transmitter) and the MX-RM-5V (receiver).
+The particular chips in this image are the FS1000A (transmitter) and the MX-RM-5V (receiver).
+Quarter wave antennas are attached to the chips.
+These operate at 433 MHz so the antennas are 17.3 cm long.
 The wiring is shown below.

 ![transmitter/receiver setup](img/setup.jpg)